exercism/problem-specifications/exercises/bowling/description.md

 - A strike is where all ten pins are knocked down by the first throw.
   The total value of a strike is 10 plus the number of pins knocked down in the next two throws.
-  If a strike is immediately followed by a second strike, then the value of the first strike cannot be determined until the ball is thrown one more time.

 Here is a three frame example: